radical-lab/radical-lab.github.io/README.md

-reverse personality boxes; "I'm in here, but my box is jumbled like someone shook it up" saying "that isn't real" about fighting on television, when it is real; is confusing, and contradictory; it makes you wonder "what is this?" waving arms around the room
+reverse personality boxes; "I'm in here, but my box is jumbled like someone shook it up" saying "that isn't real" about fighting on television, when it is real; is confusing, and contradictory; it makes you wonder "what is this?" waving arms around the room and then punching me in the arm to demonstrate "see it hurts", but i'm not allow to join in; because there's no other way to teach #idiocracy there's more to this; mental disabilities ∨ children; perspectives, attention spans, dumbing it down to nobodys' level instead of sult(ann)ing their intelligence,..

 i discovered hive mind
 i discovered aliens but it's too dangerous; my three greatest phobias are superhypnotism, superintelligence, and knowing the evidence is distributed